Sunday, 21 July 2019

 30th June 2019.

-It was planned to visit Kalugumalai after attending a friend’s daughter marriage at Thoothukudi on 30th June 2019.
-It was around 14.30 Hrs when I landed at Kalugumalai and the Kalugachalamurthy temple was found closed for Uchi kala Pooja and it was told that the temple will be opened around 16.30 Hrs.
-Even-though I had been to Kalugumalai when I was in Thoothukudi, this time want to visit on heritage point of view.
-At Kalugumalai I was fortunate to Join with the Ramanathapuram Archaeological Research Foundation's Heritage walk, organized by Mr Rajaguru.
+It was planned to visit Kalugumalai after attending a friend’s daughter's marriage at Thoothukudi on 30th June 2019.
+It was around 14.30 Hrs when I landed at Kalugumalai and the Kalugachalamurthy temple was found closed for Uchi Kala Pooja it was told that the temple would be opened around 16.30 Hrs.
+Even though I had been to Kalugumalai when I was in Thoothukudi, this time want to visit from a heritage point of view.
+At Kalugumalai I was fortunate to Join the Ramanathapuram Archaeological Research Foundation's Heritage walk, organized by Mr Rajaguru.
 After visiting the Vettuvan Koil, trekked up to this Jain’s monument, steps are provided from the base of the Hill.
-The Monument is being maintained by the Tamil Nadu State archaeological Department.
+The Monument is being maintained by the Tamil Nadu State Archaeological Department.

 HISTORY AND INSCRIPTIONS

-This monument was carved during 8th Century Pandya King Parantaka Nedunchadaiyan ( 768- 800 CE ).
-A Jain’s School, a monastery and a Temple are functioned in this Kalugumalai during 8th Century.
-There are about 120 and odd Tirthankara bas-reliefs carved in regular order.
-These Tirthankaras are carved in memory of the deceased Jain monks (Kuravar), disciples, father, Mother, Sons, daughters, etc. The contributors names are inscribed below the reliefs in 8th Century Tamil vattezhuthu.
+This monument was carved during the 8th Century by Pandya King Parantaka Nedunchadaiyan (768- 800 CE).
+A Jain School, a monastery, and a Temple functioned in this Kalugumalai during the 8th Century.
+There are about 120 odd Tirthankara bas-reliefs carved in regular order.
+These Tirthankaras are carved in memory of the deceased Jain monks (Kuravar), disciples, Fathers, Mothers, Sons, daughters, etc. The contributors' names are inscribed below the reliefs in 8th Century Tamil vattezhuthu.

-From the inscriptions the monks are called as Kuravars and females are called as Kuravadikal.
-The bas-reliefs are done by the persons who holds the titles as Etti, Enathi, Kavithi etc. The Jains of the social higher order from about 32 near by Villages, which includes Kottaru, Mizhalur, Venbaikudi are responsible for engraving of these reliefs.
-The people from various communities like Carpenters, Sthapathis, Velans, who carryout the agriculture, pot makers, Smiths are also lived in the hill area.
+From the inscriptions, the monks are called Kuravars, and the females are called Kuravadikal.
+The bas-reliefs are done by the persons who hold the titles of Etti, Enathi, Kavithi, etc. The Jains of the social higher order from about 32 nearby Villages, which include Kottaru, Mizhalur, and Venbaikudi are responsible for the engraving of these reliefs.
+The people from various communities like Carpenters, Sthapathis, and Velans, who carry out the agriculture, pot makers, and Smiths also lived in the hill area.

-Inscriptions No 74, records that the image was caused to be made by Marampulli of Tirunechchuram.
-It also states that the required ghee for lighting a lamp in front of the image was supplied by Kiluran Rottan ( or Rottan of Kilur ).
+Inscription No. 74, records that the image was caused to be made by Marampulli of Tirunechchuram.
+It also states that the required ghee for lighting a lamp in front of the image was supplied by Kiluran Rottan (or Rottan of Kilur).

-Inscription No 89, ( ARE 54/1894, SII Vol V No 343 ), The last portion of this inscription obliterated very much, seems to record a gift of 1/4 pon, probably for lighting two lamps before the image.
+Inscription No 89, ( ARE 54/1894, SII Vol V No 343 ), The last portion of this inscription is obliterated very much but seems to record a gift of 1/4 pon, probably for lighting two lamps before the image.

 It is interesting to observe that the Jaina ascetics were also called Vairagis.
 The monks are said to have expounded Siddhanta ( Jaina Philosophy ), probably to the laity.
 The Jaina establishments at Kalugumalai had been looked after by Gunasaharabhatara, the Chief among the monks.

-The inscription No 155, a Tamil vattezhuthu, 9th to 10th Century character, on a stone slab lying near Aiyanar Temple, records the Sattankali of Kalakkudi mangalattuchcheri gifted 25 sheep for burning two perpetual lamps to the god, Bhatara, on the hill at Tirunechchuram.
-His disciple ( adiyar ) also gave 25 sheep for burning a perpetual lamp in the temple.
-The presiding deity is called as "Tirumalaimel Bhatarar", in this records.
+The inscription No 155, a Tamil vattezhuthu, 9th to 10th Century character, on a stone slab lying near Aiyanar Temple, records the Sattankali of Kalakkudi Mangalattuchcheri gifted 25 sheep for burning two perpetual lamps to the god, Bhatara, on the hill at Tirunechchuram.
+His disciple (adiyar) also gave 25 sheep for burning a perpetual lamp in the temple.
+The presiding deity is called "Tirumalaimel Bhatarar", in this record.

 Ref:

-Jaina inscriptions of Tamil Nadu ( A Topographical List ), by Dr A Ekambaranathan Department of Ancient History and Archaeology, University of Madras & Dr CK Sivaprakasam Department of History, AVVM Sri Pushpham College, Poondi, Thanjavur.
+1. Jaina inscriptions of Tamil Nadu (A Topographical List), by Dr. A Ekambaranathan Department of Ancient History and Archaeology, University of Madras & Dr CK Sivaprakasam Department of History, AVVM Sri Pushpham College, Poondi, Thanjavur.

 ARCHITECTURE

-In the bas reliefs consists of individual Tirthankaras and Panels. ( The panels consists of Tirthankara, Yakshan, Yakshi, Samaratharis and mukkudai ) are for Mahavir, Ambika Yakshi, Parshvanath and Bahubali with his sisters and Padmavathy.
+The bas reliefs consist of individual Tirthankaras and Panels.
+(The panels consist of Tirthankara, Yakshan, Yakshi, Samaratharis, and mukkudai) are for Mahavir, Ambika Yakshi, Parshvanath, and Bahubali with his sisters and Padmavathy.

 Mahavir Tirthankara